MarwanMohamedMBA/DataScience/PatientPrognosis/README.md

-Integrated Capstone Project: Healthcare Patient Prognosis Prediction Project Overview
+📄 README – Integrated Capstone Project: Healthcare Patient Prognosis Prediction Project Overview

 This capstone project simulates a real-world healthcare scenario where data-driven insights can improve patient care and hospital efficiency.
 The goal is to develop an AI-powered system capable of predicting patient outcomes, such as the risk of appointment no-shows, length of stay, and response to treatments.